TEvans-Developer/WebStrike---CTF/README.md

 <h3>Glossery</h3>
 <b>*Ephemral Port</b> - A temporary port assigned to an endpoint to establish connection with a server application over the internet or LAN.

+<br><b>*GET</b> - is a HTTP method used by clients to retrieve data from a server.
+This method can be used to gain access to server assests like directories, files, functionalities and more.

+<br><b>*POST</b> - is a HTTP method used by clients to send data to a server.
+This method can be used to submit data or file upload.

 <br><b>*User-Agent</b> - is a string that a web browser or other client software sends to a web sever to identify itself.
 Helps understand what kind of device or software is accessing the sit so they can deliver the appropriate content.

-<b>*POST</b> - is a HTTP method used to by clients to send data to a server.
-This method can be used to submit data or file upload.